Jail for drink and drug driver from Pontefract who caused death of Harrogate police worker

 A man who caused the death of a woman after driving at double the speed limit through a red light while intoxicated with alcohol and cannabis has been jailed for more than five years.

-Simeon Denny, 29, from Pontefract, was nearly twice over the legal drinking limit when the BMW 1 series he was driving at the junction of Otley Road and Cold Bath Road in Harrogate collided into a Ford Fiesta at 7am on August 14, 2016.
+Simeon Denny, 29, of Chequers Close Pontefract, was nearly twice over the legal drinking limit when the BMW 1 series he was driving at the junction of Otley Road and Cold Bath Road in Harrogate collided into a Ford Fiesta at 7am on August 14, 2016.

 Fifty-year-old Carol Jones, who was travelling to work at Harrogate Police Station, died instantly when her car was struck side-on.